unoseistres/INTRO-TO-WEARABLES/README.md

    - What is it detecting?
    - What is resistance?

-3. Construct circuit
- - Present back your circuits
-    - What is happening in your circuit?
-    - What code did you use to work with it?
-    - How is this working (in plain english)?

 BREAK

+4. HOMEWORK
+  - Create a 2 min max. performance
+  - No words
+  - Has to involve more than one body
+  - Prompt- “I have to tell you a secret”

+5. Designing your circuit
-4. Where does your sensor live on the body?
+  - Where does your sensor live on the body?
   - Examples of how to migrate your circuit
   - What is your sensor potentially highlighting?
     - What kind of gestures does your sensor invite?
     - What kind of meaning does the data have?

-5. HOMEWORK
-  - Create a 2 min max. performance
-    - No words
-    - Has to involve more than one body
-    - Prompt- “I have to tell you a secret”

 ## References
 - Make: Wearable Electronics by Kate Hartman ([Read Online](https://proquest.safaribooksonline.com/book/electrical-engineering/9781449336769/firstchapter) via PULibrary)